Data Tool

 1- Reshape Data in Excel

-- If you click on R1D (Reshape 1Dim) so you should enter the number of the columns that you want in the textbox into the window.
+3. If you click on R1D (Reshape 1 Dim), you will be prompted to enter the number of columns you want in the textbox provided in the window.

 Reshape Data In Excel

-- Open your data in Excel file
+1. Open your data in Excel file

 How to summarize daily data to monthly?

-3- Calculate RMSE (Root Mean Square Error)
+3- RMSE (Root Mean Square Error)

 The Root Mean Square Error (RMSE) (also called the root mean square deviation, RMSD) is a frequently used measure of the difference between values predicted by a model and the values actually observed from the environment that is being modeled.
 These individual differences are also called residuals, and the Root Mean Square Error serves to aggregate them into a single measure of predictive power.
 Root Mean Square Error measures how much error there is between two data sets.
 In other words, Root Mean Square Error compares a predicted value and an observed or known value.